 In 2016, the Trans-Pacific Health Sciences Dialogue will be held at:

 Who Should Attend

-The Trans-Pacific Health Sciences Dialogue is an invitation-only event for Asian and North American senior biopharmaceutical executives, KOLs and select professional industry advisors, service providers and members of the financial community with a strategic interest in Trans-Pacific collaboration or investment.
-To request an invitation, please contact Lawrence Joseph.
+The Trans-Pacific Health Sciences Dialogue is an event for senior biopharmaceutical executives, KOLs, select industry advisors and members of the financial community with a strategic interest in Trans-Pacific collaboration or investment.

 Industry News from PharmAsia

 - Permanent Indian Bar Against Glenmark’s Sitagliptin CopiesAn Indian court has permanently enjoined Glenmark from making and selling its generic version of Merck’s diabetes therapies Januvia and Janumet after the Indian firm was found to have infringed the sitagliptin patent.<img src="http://feeds.feedburner.com/~r/_PharmAsiaNews/~4/VFEXhKxdejg" height="1" width="1" alt="" />